A Study of Commonsense Reasoning over Visual Object Properties: Introduction

 \section{Introduction}

-Object representation and reasoning is one of the core systems of human cognition~\citep{spelke2007core}.
-By abstracting object properties and interactions, humans, including infants with limited real-world knowledge and experience, represent their environment and perform inference~\citep{lipton2004discrimination}.
-Object representation and reasoning in humans are driven by spatio-temporal principles of cohesion (objects move as connected and bounded wholes), continuity (objects move on connected, unobstructed paths), and contact (objects do not interact at a distance).
-Humans perceive object boundaries, represent object shapes that move (partially) out of view, and predict object movement~\citep{aguiar19992,leslie1987six}.
-Object perception and inference is not merely descriptive; it involves a multi-stage process from low-level recognition, through categorization, to identification and reasoning \cite{fields2016humans}.
-For instance, to count how many mammals are visible in Figure~\ref{fig:benchmark_example}-top, humans recognize the image objects, decide which of them fit the constraint (type) of a mammal, and count the ones that satisfy this criterion.
+One of the core systems of human cognition is object property reasoning ~\cite{spelke2007core}.
+It involves a multi-level reasoning from low-level recognition, through categorization, to identification and inference \cite{fields2016humans}.
+By abstracting object properties and interactions, humans represent their environment and perform inference, a capability already present when real-world knowledge and experience are limited during infancy~\cite{lipton2004discrimination}.
+For instance, to count how many mammals are visible in \cref{fig:benchmark_example}-top, humans recognize the image objects, decide which of them fit the constraint `type of mammal', and count those.
+The spatio-temporal principles of cohesion (objects move as connected, bounded wholes), continuity (objects move along connected, unobstructed paths), and contact (objects do not interact at a distance) drive such object-property reasoning in humans.
+Humans are known to do this by perceiving object boundaries, objects (partially) out of view, and by predicting object movement~\cite{aguiar19992,leslie1987six}.

-Recent work on the connection between perception and reasoning has used visual question answering (VQA) in natural language as a diagnostic task for vision-language models (VLMs).
-Prior work has developed VQA benchmarks for recognition of basic visual elements such as physical attributes or taxonomic category membership~\cite{yuan2021perception,tong2024eyes}, inference of relational properties~\cite{lu2022learn,hudson2019gqa}, and counterfactual reasoning~\cite{frohberg2021crass,yu2023ifqa,li2024eyes}.
-As objects are central components of images, solving these benchmarks relies on various physical and abstract object properties~ \cite{johnson2017clevr,hudson2019gqa,acharya2018tallyqaansweringcomplexcounting}.